Two women smiling and working in a garden with plants and flowers, wearing aprons, in a rural outdoor setting.

 We need more innovation and collaboration that puts people and the planet first.

 Social enterprise is in a unique position to help.
-It uses the power of business to test and scale new ways to make the world a better place.
+It combines the power of business to test and scale new ideas with a compass of public good.
 This makes it a key tool for creating the changes we need.

 But many people don’t know what social enterprise is or how to get involved, and we need better systems for more social enterprises to reach their potential.